Church's Texas Chicken: Global and national expansion

 In February 2008, Church's Chicken entered the UK market under the "Texas Chicken" name, claiming to have signed up 50 former Dixy Chicken franchisees.
-However, only a small number of restaurants opened, with one in High Road Leytonstone, London, and another in Salford, Greater Manchester.
-They withdrew from the country a few years later, and the former Texas Chicken location in Leytonstone was replaced with a new independent fried chicken restaurant known as Tex Bites.
-(Church's in the UK is also the name of an unrelated shoe store chain.)
+Only a small number of restaurants opened, with one in High Road Leytonstone, London, and another in Salford, Greater Manchester.
+They withdrew from the UK a few years later.

 In 2017, Church's Chicken announced a multi-year development deal with Goalz Restaurant Group, LLC to develop 20 Church's Chicken restaurants each year in Florida, Kentucky, Ohio, Colorado, North Carolina and South Carolina.